Areas of Interest

-Completed grant requests must be received via the online application portal by 5:00 pm on February 1st or August 1st of each year.
-If either of those dates falls on a weekend or holiday, the deadline is advanced until the next business day.
+There are two grant cycles per year: Spring cycle opens on December 1 and closes on February 1 at 5:00 pm; Fall cycle open on June 1 and closes on August 1.
+If either of the closing dates falls on a weekend or holiday, the deadline is advanced until the next business day.
 The Foundation has a firm deadline, which means that the online application will close promptly at 5:00 p.m.
 EST on that day.
 Applicants are encouraged to submit their completed applications in advance of the deadline, which gives Foundation staff the opportunity to review the content and identify any missing information before it’s too late.

 Minimum Request: $10,000